Fluent Commerce Logo

 YES

-Full name of the Rule including the account and plugin name.
+Full name of the including the and name.
 For example "{{accountName}}.{{pluginName}}.{{ruleName}}"

 props